-To test the effectiveness of WBT strategy, DIRECT instrument was administered before and after the implementation of the said teaching strategy both for experimental and control group.
-Validity of DIRECT instrument was supported by these data; internal consistency (KR-20) = 0.71, item reliability of 0.33 (higher than ideal value of 0.2) and the average difficulty index of 0.49 which is in between the ideal value range of 0.40 to 0.60 (Engelhard & Beichner, 2004).
-Though DIRECT was developed and validated in other country, its validity and reliability were already tested in local researches.
+The DIRECT instrument was administered before and after the implementation of the said teaching strategy both for the experimental and control group to test the effectiveness of the WBT strategy.
+The validity of DIRECT instrument was supported by these data; internal consistency (KR-20) = 0.71, item reliability of 0.33 (higher than ideal value of 0.2) and the average difficulty index of 0.49 which is in between the ideal value range of 0.40 to 0.60 (Engelhard & Beichner, 2004).
+Though DIRECT was developed and validated in another country, its validity and reliability were already tested in local researches.
 Examples are the studies conducted by Dr. Teresita D. Taganahan (2014) and Dr. Cecilia Bucayong (2016).

-Descriptive statistics is shown in Table 2.
-Control group had a minimum score of 6 and a maximum of 18 while scores in the experimental group ranged from two (2) to 17.
-Both groups demonstrated improvement in conceptual understanding but the experimental group got the highest score of 22 compared to only 19 in the control group.
-On the average, the control group was considerably higher during pretest but the reverse happened in the posttest.
-Thus, the experimental group obtained an average score gain difference of 1.92 which is 47% higher than the control group.
+Table 2 shows the descriptive statistics.
+Control group had a minimum score of 6 and a maximum of 18, while scores in the experimental group ranged from two (2) to 17.
+Both groups demonstrated improvement in conceptual understanding, but the experimental group got the highest score of 22 compared to only 19 in the control group.
+On average, the control group was considerably higher during the pretest, but the reverse happened in the posttest.
+Thus, the experimental group obtained an average score gain difference of 1.92, which is 47% higher than the control group.